sc4rfurry/R4venzCl4w/README.md

 - Asn Lookup  ( **Ip2Asn** and **ASN** to **CIDR** )
 - WAF Fingerprinting with option for checking Generic or (**153** WAFs)

-> `Note:` Please keep in mind that the tool is still in development and more features will be a
+> `Note:` Please keep in mind that the tool is still in development and more features will be added in the future.

 #### Features Implementation
 * IP Enumeration